 - DRM and security features

-Muvi prices its plans at three levels.
-The Starter plan costs $199 per month.
-This option includes basic features and a shared server.
-The Standard plan, at $399 per month, allows more concurrent viewers (2000) and includes API support.
-The Professional plan, at $1,499 per month, increases limits further and adds premium support.
-An Enterprise plan, which uses a dedicated server, is also available for $3,900 per month.
+First, note that Muvi prices its plans at three levels.
+The Standard plan, at $319 per month, allows 2000 concurrent viewers, 1TB each of bandwidth and storage, and API support.
+The Professional plan, at $1,199 per month, increases limits further and adds premium support.
+An Enterprise plan, which uses a dedicated server, is also available for $3,120 per month.
 Finally, mobile/TV apps are available at an additional monthly fee.
-Not that all Muvi plans incur infrastructure fees as well.
+Finally, keep in mind that all Muvi plans incur infrastructure fees.